ut-biomet/r-geno-tools-engine/doc/README.md

 Argument      |Description
 ------------- |----------------
 `file`     |     file path
+`...`     |     Further arguments to be passed to `read.csv`
-`row.names`     |     [default 1] a single number giving the column of the table which contains the row names `...`     |     Further arguments to be passed to `read.csv`
+`ind.names`     |     [default 1] a single number giving the column of the table which contains the individuals' names.

+## Details

+Any duplication in the phenotypic file is forbidden.

 ## Value